SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 as its second element.
 The third element is a JSON-Object, containing possibly implementation specific information about the error (stack dump etc.).

-*note: errors can only be report 'for' a request.
+*note: errors can only be reported 'for' a request.
 They contain a copy of the request, so that a client may sort out, which of the requests it sent got an error.*

-*remark: There is no way for a SEC-node the report some general error information without a client sending a request.*
+*remark: There is no way for a SEC node the report some general error information without a client sending a request.*

 Structure report
 ----------------
-The descriptive report is a structured JSON construct describing the name of modules exported and their parameters, together with the corresponding properties.
+The structure report is a structured JSON construct describing the structure of the SEC node.
+This includes the SEC-node properties, the modules, their module-properties and accessibles and the properties of the accessibles.
 For details see `descriptive data`_.

 Qualifiers
 ----------

-Qualifiers optionally augment the value in a reply from the SEC-Node, and present variable information about that parameter.
+Qualifiers optionally augment the value in a reply from the SEC node, and present variable information about that parameter.
 They are collected as named values in a JSON-object.

 Currently 2 qualifiers are defined:

-- "t": (short for timestamp)
+- "t"
-   The time when the parameter has changed or was verified/measured (when no timestamp is given, the ECS may use the arrival time of the update message as the timestamp).
+   The timestemp when the parameter has changed or was verified/measured (when no timestamp is given, the ECS may use the arrival time of the update message as the timestamp).
-   It SHOULD be given, if the SEC-node has a synchronized time, the format is fractional seconds since 1970-01-01T00:00:00+00:00, represented as a number, in general a floating point when the resolution is better than 1 second.
+   It SHOULD be given, if the SEC node has a synchronized time, the format is that of a UNIX time stamp, i.e. fractional seconds since 1970-01-01T00:00:00+00:00Z, represented as a number, in general a floating point when the resolution is better than 1 second.

   *See also* `SECoP Issue 3:Timestamp Format`_

+- "e"
-- "e": the uncertainity of the quantity.
-MUST be in the same units as the value. rarely used as interpretation what e means differs.
+   the uncertainity of the quantity.
+MUST be in the same units as the value.
+So far the interpretation of "e" is fnot fixed.
    (sigma vs. RMS difference vs. ....)

 other qualifiers might be added later to the standard.
 If an unknown element is encountered, it is to be ignored (for now).

-*See also:* `SECoP Issue 28: Clarify buffering mechanism`_
+*See also:* `SECoP Issue 28: Clarify buffering mechanism`_ and `SECoP Issue 36: Dynamic units`_

+.. note:: To check if a SEC node supports time stamping, a `ping` request can be sent.
+          (See also `heartbeat`_).

 Interface Classes
 -----------------